rm511130/Physna_Training/README.md

 <kbd>![matches_xx58949](./images/matches_xx58949.gif)</kbd>

-5. Per the animation shown above, there are 4 types of matches that you can access.
-We will focus on the 1st two: match or part-to-part match, and part-match or part-in-part match.
+5. Per the animation shown above, there are 3 types of matches that you can access.
 Observe the animation above carefully to see where Physna places the threshold control (box #5), where the match percentages are displayed (box #7), and where the metadata is displayed (boxes #8).
 The animation also shows the results of a part-in-part match: a turbocharger and an intake valve.
 Take the time to click around and get familiarized with the other features such as box #10 for the download of CSV formatted data and box #13 for a "shopping cart" view of the thumbnails.

 6. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 2.